ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/deploy-your-agents-with-amplify-cli.md

 amplify central install agents
 ```

-If your AMPLIFY subscription is hosted in the EU region, then the following installation command must be used to correctly configure the agents:
+If your Amplify subscription is hosted in the EU region, then the following installation command must be used to correctly configure the agents:

 ```shell
 amplify central install agents --region=EU